Back

 Mint NFT

 For a signed-in user, the dashboard shows functionality to mint an NFT.
-The amount and destination parameters are POSTed to the backend, the backend requests Openfort to construct an unsigned sponsored payload using policies, and the frontend uses this to construct a Turnkey Sign Transaction request.
+The amount and destination parameters are POSTed to the backend, the backend requests Openfort to construct an unsigned sponsored payload using gas policies, and the frontend uses this to construct a Turnkey Sign Transaction request.
 This request is signed via a webauthn assertion (remember, end-users are the only ones able to perform any action in their respective sub-organization!), and forwarded to backend.
 The backend then grabs the signature and forwards it back to Openfort who puts it on-chain.

 Integration workflow